jruby/blog.jruby.org/_posts/2024-02-23-jruby-prism-parser.md

 comment out part of a single regexp in reline to run to completion.
 This will be fixed very soon but it shows both how far Prism is (only a single thing commented out) and also that is not quite done yet.

-Two sanity CI Rake tasks we run are spec:ruby:fast and test:mri:core.
+Two smoke test Rake tasks we run are spec:ruby:fast and test:mri:core.
 These two suites hit enough tests to give us confidence that language and Ruby core libraries are working.
 Here are the results using Prism (with our current parser both of these would be 0F/0E):